thomassuedbroecker/iOSMQTT-Bluemix-IoT-NodeRED/README.md

   2. Using a own IBM IoT Cloud as a Service in Bluemix
   4. Using the in Bluemix Cloundant, IoT Cloud and Watson

+## 2. Available functionality on web pages

+  1. Get audio and play the audio in Browser
+  2. Show GeoLocation of Sensor
+  3. Show Sensor Cloudant and Realtime Data on WebSite
+  4. Sensor Data search in Cloudant

 ***
 ## 2. Setup the "Just a Fake" sample